-Dedicated personalization content items in the content repository are used to manage personalization of a site editorially.
+Dedicated personalization documents in the content repository are used to manage personalization of a site editorially.
 The type Personalized Content represents personalized content by storing a Markup property with a set of selection rules used to decide what content to render when a request is processed in the CAE.
 The type Customer Segment allows you to define segments of website users based on conditional rules.
 Using the same selection rule logic as the type Personalized Content, this type stores the rules as a String property.
-Customer Segments can then in term be used within a matching condition type in Personalized Content content items.
-The type Test User Context can be used by editors within CoreMedia Studio to switch user contexts within the preview pane to test and preview the effects of personalization settings before publishing any content items to a live website.
-These content items are edited, placed and published from within CoreMedia Studio like any other content item - except the test user contexts which have no effect or use when published.
-During delivery of those content items, CoreMedia Adaptive Personalization components running within the CAE will interpret and evaluate the contents of those content items in order to render matching, personalized content based on the user's request and the user context.
+Customer Segments can then in term be used within a matching condition type in Personalized Content documents.
+The type Test User Context can be used by editors within CoreMedia Studio to switch user contexts within the preview pane to test and preview the effects of personalization settings before publishing any documents to a live website.
+These document - except the test user contexts which have no effect or use when published.
+During delivery of those documents, CoreMedia Adaptive Personalization components running within the CAE will interpret and evaluate the contents of those documents in order to render matching, personalized content based on the user's request and the user context.

 The CAE has access to a pool of context sources addressed through the Context API, which is also described in detail in this manual.
 Out of the box, CoreMedia Adaptive Personalization supports storing user context information in cookies.
 For each request, the CAE can determine the specific context using the contexts available through the Context API implement context sources.
-The information stored in those contexts can be used to define selection rules in Personalized Content and User Segment content items
+The information stored in those contexts can be used to define selection rules in Personalized Content and User Segment documents.